-With consecutive days of high temperatures forecast throughout Victoria, South Australia and New South Wales this week, we break down how electricity reserve levels and notices work during heat events.
+With consecutive days of high temperatures forecast throughout the east coast, we break down how electricity reserve levels and notices work during heat events.

-AEMO works and collaborates proactively with Commonwealth and State governments, and energy industry stakeholders, so that the National Electricity Market (NEM) power system can operate reliably during extreme summer and high demand conditions such as this week in South Australia, Victoria and New South Wales.
+AEMO works and collaborates proactively with Commonwealth and State governments, and energy industry stakeholders, so that the National Electricity Market (NEM) power system can operate reliably during extreme summer and high demand conditions such as this week in the east coast.

 Lack of Reserve (LOR) market notices are an industry notification mechanism that provides an indication to the market to encourage more generation.
 In short, LOR levels are pre-determined electricity reserve levels.

 Power systems globally are built and operated with a certain level of reserve – a ‘buffer’ to assist with maintaining power system reliability for energy consumers.
 Pre-determined reserves in the NEM refer to the spare capacity to provide this buffer, over and above the level of electricity demand that is forecast at any given time.

 AEMO will often inform the market of ‘Lack of Reserve’ (LOR) conditions to encourage a response from market participants to provide more capacity into the market.
 Generators may offer in more supply, or consumers (generally large industrial or commercial consumers) can reduce their demand.

 Both responses have the effect of improving the reserve margins and maintaining power system reliability.

 Dependant on the scale of the heat event, AEMO issues both forecast (as per above, to encourage a market response) and actual LOR condition notifications which are tiered as follows:

 - LOR 1 - Signals a reduction in pre-determined electricity reserve levels.
 This notification simply provides an indication to the market to encourage more generation.
 At this level, there is no impact to power system security or reliability.